SIRUS: Stable and Interpretable RUle Set for Classification: Proof of Theorem

 where $p_{L,k} = \P (X^{(j_k)}<q_{r_k}^{\star (j_k)})$, $p_{R,k} = \P (X^{(j_k)} \geq q_{r_k}^{\star (j_k)})$, and $h_{\path_1}$ is a multivariate quadratic form defined as

 Besides, the variance of each component of $h_{\path_1}(\mathbf{V})$ is strictly positive. \end{lemme}

 \begin{mydef}[Theoretical splitting procedure] Let $\theta_1^{(V)}$ be the set of eligible variables to split the root node of a theoretical random tree.
-The set of best theoretical cuts at the root node is defined as Ø If $\bestcut_{1}^{\star}(\theta_1^{(V)})$ has multiple elements, then $(j_1, r_1)$ is randomly drawn with probability
+The set of best theoretical cuts at the root node is defined as